nicholaswmin/dyno/README.md

 It runs a **task** function in **cycles**, for a specified **duration**.

-A test is deemed succesful if the test duration elapses
-without creating a **cycle backlog**.
+The test is succesful if it ends without creating a **cycle backlog**.

 The provided task is run across multiple threads.